 Follow in the footsteps of a famous Viking, Erik the Red, and explore the lush green lands of South Greenland where he built his ancient settlement.
 This area is only lightly touched by human habitation, so as you explore rugged glaciers and soft pebble beaches, hills and heath you’ll be able to imagine yourself there a thousand years ago…

-Suggested itinerary: South Greenland Adventure
+Suggested itinerary: South Greenland Explorer

-5. Search for the Northern Lights
+5. Search for the northern lights

 Take a voyage of discovery along Greenland’s extensive coastline as the Arctic summer turns into autumn, and – as it’s the start of the aurora season – there’s a good chance that the northern lights will appear.
 By day there’s the chance to spend plenty of time ashore, with a variety of walking, hiking, and trekking excursions available.

-Suggested itinerary: Greenland Northern Lights Cruise
+Suggested itinerary: Spitsbergen to East Greenland

-6. Sail Scoresby Sund
+6. Cruise Scoresby Sund